barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 > [Commenting on a specific koan] Yuanwu continues by deriding practitioners who conclude that Yunyan's response must have been wrong, while Daowu's was right, explaining that these kinds of practitioners are people who get caught up in words and phrases and have not yet realized the truth.
 He then advises his students to cut off emotional defilements and conceptual thinking and to become naked, free, and unbounded, since this is the only way to understand the truth about Great Compassion. - ([Loori, 1990](#loori2005))

 ### Do: use multiple perspectives

+(Something I was advised to do, and I personally use frequently, to much benefit.
+I stimulate my reading of the koan by prompting a change in the perspective of the narrative.
+I use the list of questions below to interrogate the koan and dive into its multiple ~~meanings~~ sources of insight.)

 Change of perspective
 - What if you were each participant?